|Coffs Harbour||Session 2||Session 2|

 |Gold Coast||Session 2||Session 2|

-Introduce students to advanced concepts and skills related to professional roles in psychology in both the clinical and research domains, as well as those that may apply in a wide range of employment settings requiring critical thinking, ethical interpersonal behaviour and interviewing.
-This unit employs a combination of problem based learning and teacher directed activities.
+Introduce students to advanced concepts and skills related to professional roles in psychology in both the clinical and research domains, as well as those that may apply in a wide range of employment settings.
+The content will foster critical thinking, ethical interpersonal behaviour, personal reflection and interviewing skills.
+This unit employs a combination of problem based learning and teacher-directed activities.
+Professionals from a range of clinical and research settings present information about their professional practice and engage students in discussions.
+Students are provided training in pre-professional skills and receive feedback on their performance and their ability to critique their own work.
+Workshops will provide introductory training in motivational interviewing, cultural responsiveness and exposure to Indigenous Knowledge regarding psychosocial factors affecting wellness.

 - Personal reflection on career goals and fit with available careers